-Note: The pensionable pay figures will be increased annually in line with the cost of living
+Note: The pensionable pay figures will be increased annually in line with the cost of living.

 The LGPS is one of the best ways to plan for retirement with an excellent range of benefits that both full-time and part-time employees can enjoy.